Seneca-CDOT/plumadriver/README.md

 More information about JSDOM can be found <a href="https://github.com/jsdom/jsdom">here.</a>
 The project is still in the development stage.

+**NOTE:** This project is still in the development stage.
+You are welcome to use plumadriver, however, keep in mind that there are still unimplemented features and bugs to be fixed.
+If you would like to suggest a feature to implement or an issue that needs to be address, please create an issue and the team will address it as soon as possible.

 ## Objective
 The goal of this project is to provide an automation tool for jsdom in order to load test web applications without the overhead of modern web browsers.
 An extension to [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) is being developed alongside plumadriver.
 Note that this extension was created for this project and is not part of the official Selenium WebDriver build.
 It is important to keep in mind that jsdom is not intended to be a full rendering browser but rather emulate enough of a browser to be useful for testing and webscraping applications.
 As a result, standard-specified endpoints which require browser rendering capabilities will not be implemented.